eugenedakin/CaesarCipher/README.md

 The Methods can be copied and pasted to use in your program.
 This is written in native Xojo code.

 An article was written in xDev (xdevmag.com) Issue 19.3 (May/June 2021) that describes the Xojo code.
+This is a great introduction to beginning a journey using ciphers, or also known as encoding/decoding data.